pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

     When DM is running, DM-master, DM-worker, and dmctl output logs, which includes information about migration tasks.
 The log directory of each component is as follows.

-    - DM-master log directory: It is specified by the DM-master process parameter `--log-file`.
+    - DM-master log directory: It is specified by the DM-master command line parameter `--log-file`.
 If DM is deployed using TiUP, the log directory is `/dm-deploy/dm-master-8261/log/`.
-    - DM-worker log directory: It is specified by the DM-worker process parameter `--log-file`.
+    - DM-worker log directory: It is specified by the DM-worker command line parameter `--log-file`.
 If DM is deployed using TiUP, the log directory is `/dm-deploy/dm-worker-8262/log/`.

 ## See also